 Stream Restoration Projects and Aquatic Insect Studies

-Our conservation financial commitments this year include Trout Unlimited Driftless Area Restoration Effort (TUDARE); Weister Creek restoration in Vernon County, WI; continued stream restoration work in Sparta, WI; and biological monitoring and survey work on the Coldwater and Dowagiac River watersheds in Michigan.
+Our conservation financial commitments this year include Trout Unlimited Driftless Area Restoration Effort (TUDARE); Weister Creek multi-phase stream restoration plan in the Wiconsin Driftless Area; continued stream restoration work near Sparta, Wisconsin; and biological monitoring and survey work on the Coldwater and Dowagiac River watersheds in Michigan.

-Volunteer support is needed for our May 19 and October 13 macroinvertebrate studies on the Coldwater River Watershed in Alto, MI outside of Grand Rapids and a June 23 stream restoration work day in Sparta, WI.
+Volunteer support is needed for our May 18 and October macroinvertebrate studies on the Coldwater River Watershed in Alto, Michigan outside of Grand Rapids.

 For more information, please contact Dave Carlson.